mskcc/roslin-variant/docs/build-to-deploy/build-container-image.md

     └── Singularity
 ```

+where `bcftools.img` is the final artifact.

 ## Dockerfile

 Create a file named `Dockerfile`.
 This will contain metadata and steps to dockerize the tool, e.g. bcftools.
-These steps usually include either compiling the tool's source code or downloading/copying the final binaries/executables, or sometimes even both.
+These steps usually include either downloading/compiling the tool's source code or downloading/copying the final binaries/executables, or sometimes even both.

-- If the tool you're trying to containerize is written in
+If the tool you're trying to containerize is written in

 - C or C++:
+    - Install C/C++ compilers and other necessary build tools.
     - Download the source code and compile inside the container.
 - Java:
     - Instal JRE or JDK in the container.
     - You can either compile the tool's Java source code or simply copy the final Jar file(s) into the container.
 - Perl:
     - Install Perl in the container.
-        - A simply copy of the `*.pl` files(s) should work.
+    - Simply including the `*.pl` files(s) in the container should be sufficient.
 - Python:
     - Install Python in the container.
-        - A simple copy of the `*.py` file(s) should work, but make sure to install all the necessary dependencies or preferrably install the tool using `pip` or `python setup.py install`.
+    - Simply including the `*.py` file(s) in the container should be sufficient, but make sure to install all the necessary dependencies or preferrably install the tool using `pip` or `python setup.py install`.
 - R:
     - Install R in the container.
-        - A simple copy of the `*.R` file(s) should work, but make sure to install all the necessary dependencies.
+    - Simply including the `*.R` file(s) in the container should be sufficient, but make sure to install all the necessary dependencies.

 Use the template as the basis and make necessary changes.
-Below is pindel example:
+Below is PINDEL example:

 ```
 #1